shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-03-InitializingExtension.md

 See it in the builder: {{ site.shoutem.builderURL }}/app/{{ site.example.appId }}
 ```

-Uploading the extension is self-explanatory, but lets elaborate on installing and uninstalling extensions.
+Uploading the extension is self-explanatory, but let's elaborate on installing and uninstalling extensions.
 In the Builder, you can go to the `Extensions` tab to see which extensions are installed in your app.
 If you successfully installed your Restaurants extension from Getting Started, you should see it there under the `Custom` category.

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/extension-tab-extension.png'/>